BestBud420/TextReplacer/README.md

 # TextReplacer

-# A program to replace certain typed text with other typed text using a Pynput
+# A program to replace certain typed text with other typed text using Pynput